-It’s a time for closeness to our Creator, for spiritual healing, for asking for forgiveness and seeking Allah’s pleasure.
+It’s a time for getting closer to our Creator, for spiritual healing, for seeking forgiveness, and Allah’s pleasure.

-However, sometimes we don’t really know how to get our children feel the uniqueness of this holy month; some other times it is even difficult to make them accept the rituals of Ramadan and understand the real meaning behind it.
+However, sometimes we don’t really know how to get our children to feel the uniqueness of this holy month; other times it is even difficult to make them accept the rituals of Ramadan and understand the real meaning behind them.

-We consulted the advice of a range of counselors on this issue and they provided a wealth of ideas which we can all share.
+We sought the advice of a range of counselors on this issue, and they provided a wealth of ideas that we can all share.

 To begin with, it is important for children to understand what Ramadan is all about and how it fits into the overall life of a Muslim.

 That’s why parents should sit with their children and have a talk about Ramadan.

 Choose a relaxed time with your child before Ramadan, and introduce Ramadan so that he can understand.